Chat to us online now

 Children can achieve well at school when their family and friends take an interest in their school and schoolwork.
 Getting involved in your child’s education, even in the simplest way, shows that you care about their school life.
 Often, the more supported a child feels at home, the more effectively she or he will learn at school.
 Whatever your lifestyle, or family situation, it is never too soon (or too late) to start helping a child develop a positive attitude towards learning.

 Family Lives appreciates that time can be a factor in busy families but there are ways of being involved in your child's education without feeling overwhelmed.
 If you are a non-resident parent, it is equally as important to be involved in your child's learning too.
-This can give the child far greater goals and inspire them to try their best where they can.
+This can give your child far greater goals and inspire them to try their best where they can.

 You might find contacting the school or talking to your child’s teachers difficult, or think they will not have time for you.
 But finding out more about their school life and what they are learning shows your child how much you care about their education.
 And getting to know the school and the teachers is the best way of finding out more.

-When a child comes home from school, they may be tired so try not to fire too many questions at your child as soon as they walk through the door.
+When a child comes home from school, they may be tired so try not to fire too many questions of your child as soon as they walk through the door.
 They may be tired or hungry and not feel like talking.
 Be available to listen later if they want to talk.

 If your child has Special Educational Needs (SEN), it is even more important to be involved so you can understand what support your child is receiving at school and whether he or she is on target.
 You can speak to their class teacher or the SENCO if your school has one.
 You may hear terms that are unfamiliar and if this is the case, you can always speak to the school or your Local Education Authority about what these mean.
-Your child may have an IEP (Individual Education Plan) which is reviewed on a quarterly basis, this will indicate what support your child needs and how this is being met by the school.
+Your child may have an IEP (Individual Education Plan) which is reviewed on a quarterly basis.
+This will indicate what support your child needs and how this is being met by the school.
 These plans should be set with your involvement in a meeting with the teacher and SENCO.
-If your child does need extra help, find out from the school how he or she can be supported at home, it may be something as simple as allowing them to draw more often to help with fine motor skills, etc.
+If your child does need extra help, find out from the school how he or she can be supported at home.
+This may be something as simple as allowing them to draw more often to help with fine motor skills, etc.

 Young people live and learn in two worlds – home and school.
 The way the two connect and communicate can make an enormous difference to how children learn to manage in both places.
 If teachers, parents and young people all trust, listen and talk to each other, the final goal of helping children learn and develop to their best ability is most likely to be achieved.
-Children can’t learn if they are stressed, worried or unhappy, about something happening in or out of school, or if the culture of the school leaves them feeling their family background, ethnicity or race isolates or stigmatises them.
+You have a right to expect and ask for help.
+For more ideas on how to help children in school, visit Advisory Centre for Education (ACE).